 The next section outlines some very common issues where support can not just unlock your account:

 The mail server itself has some very advanced functions built into it.
-Like, if you are logging in from different countries in relativly short periods of time which are physically impossible in the world.
+Like, if you are logging in from different countries in relatively short periods of time which are physically impossible in the world.
 For example, if your email logs in from the UK and 38 minutes later it logs in from Thailand then proceeds to login 25 minutes later from Los Angeles, US.
 The server will assume your account has been compromised and will flag the security long and lock the account.
-Not login will be possible until reset by the Mail server admins.
+No login will be possible until reset by the Mail server admins.